prashanth-volvocars/gitlab-docs/README.md

 1. On the docs side, we use a [docsearch layout](/layouts/docsearch.html) which is present on pretty much every page except https://docs.gitlab.com/search/, which uses its [own layout](/layouts/instantsearch.html).
-In those layouts, there's a javascript snippet which initiates docsearch by using an API key and an index name (`gitlab`) that are needed for Algolia to show the results.
+In those layouts, there's a Javascript snippet which initiates docsearch by using an API key and an index name (`gitlab`) that are needed for Algolia to show the results.

 **For GitLab employees:**